Skip to main content

 Quote & booking

-Based on weight, volume, and specific requirements for Flowers & plants, we prepare a quote within 4 hours and book capacity on the next direct flight to China.
+Based on weight, volume, and specific requirements for Flowers & plants, we provide a quote within 4 hours and book capacity on the next direct flight to China.

 2